Cerebra Innovation Centre Wins Prestigious St David Award

 Professor Ian Walsh, Dean of UWTSD’s Swansea College of Art is extremely proud of the team, adding: “The University is delighted that the Cerebra Innovation Centre has won such a prestigious award.
 The innovative and inspirational work of the Centre has transformed countless lives over the past 15-years”.

-For more information on Cerebra, please visit www.cerebra.org.uk
+For more information on Cerebra and the Cerebra Innovation Centre, please visit www.cerebra.org.uk